 THE FLOW PROJECT

-In 2021, the Flow Project paired undergraduate student artists with water professionals from across the state of Wisconsin to create art inspired by water.
-Artists spanned the Universities of Wisconsin-Madison, Milwaukee, and Green Bay.
-From the microorganisms of wetlands to changing ice cover to the health of our Great Lakes, this year’s Flow Project is testament to the amazing work being done on behalf of the waterways in and around Wisconsin.
+In 2022, the Flow Project paired undergraduate student artists with water professionals from across the state of Wisconsin to create art inspired by water.
+This year’s Flow Project includes cohorts from the University of Wisconsin-Green Bay, Madison, and Stevens Point.
+From the breakdown of pesticides in Wisconsin’s lakes to a book educating children about the smallmouth bass, this year’s Flow Project is yet another testament to the amazing work being done on behalf of the waterways in and around Wisconsin.

 CLICK ON THE GALLERY IMAGES BELOW TO LEARN MORE ABOUT THE ARTIST, WATER PARTNERS, AND WATER TOPIC.